 I love painting.
 The story you can tell.
 The buzz you get when it starts to come right and look good.
 I like to change my techniques and style of painting all the time as I am inspired.

 I mostly work with acrylic but I would like to get more into oils.
 At the moment my art is figurative/representational art.
 You could describe it as naive too.
 Nothing looks like it does in real life and I also like to add a bit of humour to my work sometimes.
 To make people smile when they see it is great.
-I like to used found bits of wood, timber, old windows etc in my artwork.
+I like to use found bits of wood, timber, old windows and the like in my artwork.
 Things that already have a story to tell.

 How did you discover The Learning Connexion?